 In a second scenario, I ask how India would have developed if instead of building the GQ it had chosen a similar strategy as the Chinese NEN.
 Therefore, I consider a highway network where the GQ is replaced by the network proposed in Section 4.
 The total length of the GQ is 5,846 km, while the length of the counterfactual is 12,840 km.
-Given this difference, it is not surprising that the aggregate effect of replacing the GQ with the counterfactual is an increase in aggregate income relative to the actual network.
-This increase is (based on column 2 of Table 2) roughly 1.5 percent of income in 2009 (USD 13 billion).
-The increase is 2.2 percent based on the specification with state controls, which implies a USD 20 billion benefit.
-Although the counterfactual network has more than twice the length of the GQ, the aggregate effects are relatively small in comparison to the 2.4 - 3.5 percent increase due to the GQ.
-The likely reason is that the GQ connected the four largest economic centers and could thereby generate a more substantial increase in market access then connections to intermediate-sized cities would in the case of the counterfactual.
-However, there are important distribution consequences, which will be discussed further below.
+Given this difference, it is not surprising that the aggregate effect of replacing the GQ with the counterfactual is an increase in aggregate income relative to the actual network (which includes the GQ).
+This increase is (based on column 2 of Table 2) roughly 1.5 percent of light in 2009, or USD 5.4 billion.
+The increase is 2.2 percent based on the specification with state controls, which implies a USD 8 billion benefit.
+Although the counterfactual network has more than twice the length of the GQ, the additional aggregate effects are relatively small in comparison to the 2.4 - 3.5 percent increase in light due to the GQ alone.
+The likely reason is that the GQ connected the four largest economic centers and could thereby generate a substantial increase in market access.
+However, there are important distributional consequences, which will be discussed further below after considering the road construction costs.